Four books to guide your career

 I'd also recommend David Epstein's Range.
 The author's thesis is "being passably good at lots of different disciplines, and combining those in novel ways, leads to a more successful career than focusing on just one."
 Range is an argument for generalisation over specialisation — and for someone like me who changes job titles almost every year, this argument was reaffirming.

 Lastly, and most importantly, I'd recommend reading well-regarded books in the fields that interest you.
-You'll find out a lot quicker whether a field is right for you by reading a few books on the subject than by spending a few years on the job.
-I've read books about leadership and entrepreneurship, engineering and design thinking, psychology and philosophy, and more (including a shameful detour into day trading) — and have used these experiences to direct me away from or towards certain roles.
-The selection of relevant books is left as an exercise for the reader.
+You'll find out more quickly whether a field is right for you by reading a few books on the subject than by spending a few years on the job.

 As author Cormac McCarthy wrote, "books are made out of books."
 You can build your career out of books, too, if you know where to look.© Braden Moore.RSS